Dance Moms season 4: Lawsuit

 The episode "Big Trouble in the Big Apple" that aired on February 11, 2014 features the competition team at New York.
-During the final moments of the episode, Abby Lee Miller and dance mom Kelly Hyland get into a heated argument and ends with Kelly slapping Abby across the face and pulling her hair.
+During the final moments of the episode, Abby Lee Miller and dance mom Kelly Hyland get into a heated argument and ends up slapping Abby across the face and pulling her hair.
 Abby informs security and Kelly is removed from the building.
 Following the incident, Kelly filed a lawsuit against Abby for 5 million dollars, while Abby Lee Miller filed for assault against Hyland.
 Following the court proceedings, Hyland was banned from contacting Abby Lee Miller, including in forms of social media such as Twitter.